diku-dk/futhark/docs/performance.rst

 Generally, ``map`` can always be fused as a producer, but ``scan``, ``reduce``, and similar SOACs can only act as consumers.

-*Horisontal fusion* occurs when two SOACs take as input the same array, but are not themselves in a producer-consumer relationship.
+*Horizontal fusion* occurs when two SOACs take as input the same array, but are not themselves in a producer-consumer relationship.
 Example::

    (map f xs, map g xs)

 Such cases are fused into a single operation that traverses ``xs`` just once.
-More than two SOACs can be involved in horisontal fusion, and they need not be of the same kind (e.g. one could be a ``map`` and the other a ``reduce``).
+More than two SOACs can be involved in horizontal fusion, and they need not be of the same kind (e.g. one could be a ``map`` and the other a ``reduce``).